 Have -> Do -> Be

-Unfortunately many of us fall into this fallacy.
-We are wired to believe that we need to have something first in order to do what we want to do, so we can be who we want to be (happy).
+In other words, we tell ourselves that when I Have ___, then I will do what I want to Do, then I’ll Be happy.
 This results in the need for a new laptop, a shiny new car, a new iPhone, extra money, or a bigger house.
 Everything we do can only start if we have a certain item first.
 We must attain these items or we cannot get to the next step.

 Once we have the items that we think we need, we can go to the next step of doing what we want to do.
-The new laptop means that we can start our online business; the shiny new car means that we can now go to work, the new iPhone means that we can now keep in touch with friends; the extra money we have on the side means that we can finally go towards saving for retirement; that bigger house means that we can finally host friends or family for an extended stay in our house.
+The new laptop means that we can start our online business; the shiny new car means that we can now go to work, the new iPhone means that we can now keep in touch with friends; the extra money we have on the side means that we can finally go towards saving for retirement; that bigger house means that we can finally host friends or family for an extended stay in our home.

 We make excuses to ourselves that we cannot do something unless we own certain material things.
 We slap limitations on our forehead so that it is all we can see.
 All we can see are the limitations instead of the unlimited possibilities.
 Without the access to these “necessary” items, we feel that we can never be who we want to be in life.
 We’re always going around in the roundabout and can never get out of it.
 Over time we lose our sense of contentment.
 We no longer have a clear sense of truth and we cannot differentiate between necessities and wants.
-We eventually become the mindless machine that purchase items not due to necessity bur rather habits and wants.
+We eventually become the mindless machine that purchases items not due to necessity, but rather because of habits and wants.
 The line between wants and needs begins to shift and soon enough we cannot clearly differentiate the two.

 In this life path, we are always chasing that next new shiny thing.
 We are comparing ourselves with our neighbours, friends, and strangers.
 We feel that we cannot do anything in life because we haven’t accumulated sufficient things.
-So we continue the never-ending binge shopping and never really end up where we want to be.
+So, we continue the never-ending binge shopping and never really end up where we want to be.

 Be -> Do -> Have

 Instead of the Have -> Do -> Be path, what we really should be following in life is the Be -> Do -> Have path.
-To start with, we should be happy and content with ourselves right now at this moment.
+To start, we should be happy and content with ourselves right now at this moment.
 Happiness should not be externally driven.
 We need to be happy with ourselves and realize that other people or things cannot make us happy.
 Sure, people and things can give us a boost of a warm cuddly fuzzy feeling, but this doesn’t create true happiness.
-We have the ultimate power of our own well being and how we feel.
+We have the ultimate power of our own wellbeing and how we feel.
 We should be in control over how we feel and not let external factors control how we feel.
 Once we are in a state of happiness, we are content with what we do in our lives.
 Be appreciative of who we are and how fortunate we are to still be alive today.

 The looking forward symptom

 If we are constantly looking forward to something, we begin to ignore what’s going on in front of us.
 Have a little baby that needs his or her parents constantly?
 The parents probably are looking forward to this baby growing up and being more independent.
 But what the parents do not realize, is that this baby will not stay this little forever.
 The parents must cherish the special moments while the baby is small.
-Similarly, we may not appreciate spending time with our parents and looking forward to having our own time.
+Similarly, we may not appreciate spending time with our parents and instead look forward to having our own time.
 But what we do not realize is that one day our parents will not be with us anymore.
 By then it will be too late for us to wish to spend more time with them.

-When you ponder for a few minutes, it may become obvious that this forward looking symptom is the main contributor to stress.
+When you think for a few minutes, it may become obvious that this forward looking symptom is the main contributor to stress.
 Stress is really something that comes from our minds.
-We feel stressed because we’re looking toward the future and worrying about what’s going to happen.
+We are stressed out because we’re looking toward the future and worrying about what’s going to happen.
 We, as humans, have a tendency to think too much about the future.
 In our heads, we think about what’s going to happen tomorrow, we think about what we need to do at work, we think about what tasks we need to complete, we think about who we need to talk to, and so on and so on.
 We are too busy looking forward into the future that we are ignoring what’s in front of us and what’s happening in our lives right at this moment.

-So instead of worrying about things in your head (they aren’t real!!) all the time and be stressed out about it, give that all up and start living in the presence.
+So instead of worrying about things in your head (they aren’t real!!) all the time and being stressed out about it, give that all up and start living in the present.
 Start enjoying the small things in life and cherish those precious moments like waking up in the morning feeling refreshed and still alive, giving your spouse or significant other a gentle kiss, seeing your kid(s) smiling at you, or having an awesome conversation with your co-workers.

+Please take the time to think about how you are approaching your life.
 Learn from your past but do not let your past govern your future life.
 Follow the Be -> Do -> Have path.
 And most importantly, live in the moment, be present, and do consider and plan for the future.

 Are you present right now as you are reading this post? 🙂